Join a community of passionate educators and advocates who are creating opportunities for kids across the Bay Area.

 We are proud to be part of this growing coalition of leaders collectively refusing to accept the status quo and holding higher expectations for our community schools and systems.

-Top Schools serving low-income African American and Latinx students (out of 1,275 total schools in the Bay Area)
+Top Schools serving Black and Latinx students from low in-come backgrounds (out of 1,275 total schools in the Bay Area)

 Low-income Latinx students meet math standards